upy/bootcamp/README.md

 Ex.: Run `python manage.py runserver 0.0.0.0:5252` and go to [`http://0.0.0.0:5252`](http://0.0.0.0:5252) from the browser.

 > Note: If ip and port are not specified, it will work on the default ip(127.0.0.1) and port(8000).
 Make sure that the ip address entered in "ip_you_want" is in ALLOWED_HOSTS variable in the [`.env`](ecommerce/.env) file.

+## About the project

+In order to provide a glance about the project, there are some main parts which are created on the project explained:

+We have created an ecommerce project which contains a couple of applications such as:
+- baskets
+- customers
+- orders
+- payments
+- products

+Under these apps, we have created some models given below:
+- baskets
+    - Basket
+    - BasketItem
+- customers
+    - Address
+    - City
+    - Country
+- orders
+    - BillingAddress
+    - InvoiceAddress
+    - OrderBankAccount
+    - Order
+    - OrderItem
+- payments
+    - Bank
+    - BankAccount
+- products
+    - Customer
+    - Category
+    - Product Model